masterdoors/kernel_trees/README.md

 __fit(self,X,y)__

+Build a forest of trees from the training set (X, y).

 *X* - The training input samples (dense or sparse matrix).

 *y* - The target values

 __predict(self,X)__

+Predict class for X.

 *X* - The input samples.

 ## Refined Kernel Forest classifier and Regressor

+Class __CO2_refined.RefinedForestClassifier__.
+Refined Kernel Forest classifier.

+All methods and parameters are the same as for Kernel Forest, except the __\__init____ has the following additional parameters:

+prune_threshold - fraction of leaves to be pruned after the refinement.

+pruneC - Regularization parameter of the refinement.

+Class __CO2_refined.RefinedForestRegressor__.
+Refined Kernel Forest regressor.

+All methods and parameters are the same as for Kernel Forest, except the __\__init____ has the following additional parameters:

+prune_threshold - fraction of leaves to be pruned after the refinement.

+pruneC - Regularization parameter of the refinement.

 ## Cascade Forest